Laurence Hartnett: Early career

 After leaving school in 1915 he became a management apprentice with British arms manufacturer Vickers Ltd, demand for whose products had been heightened by the outbreak of war with Germany in the previous year.
-In the day-time his training focussed on industrial management at the company’s Crayford plant while in the evenings he studied theoretical subjects such as metallurgy and mathematics at a nearby technical school.
-Then in March 1918 he decided to enlist in the war, entering the Royal Naval College at Greenwich as a Probationary Flying Officer, a rank he retained till hostilities ended in the following November.
+In the day-time his training focused on industrial management at the company's Crayford plant while in the evenings he studied theoretical subjects such as metallurgy and mathematics at a nearby technical school.
+Then in March 1918 he decided to enlist in the war, entering the Royal Naval College at Greenwich as a Probationary Flying Officer, a rank he retained until hostilities ended in the following November.
 He received practical training at Chingford and Northolt airports before being appointed to Number 304 Bomber Squadron in Shropshire.
 However, the Armistice was signed before he had been able to fly a single mission.
-Nevertheless, prior to his return to civilian life he did do a stint as manager of an Air Force ground transport unit thereby qualifying in Aerodrome Management.
+Nevertheless, prior to his return to civilian life, he did do a stint as manager of an Air Force ground transport unit thereby qualifying in Aerodrome Management.

 In 1919 he purchased a South London business which he renamed the Wallington Motor Company.
 In addition to making parts for gas stoves, it bought, sold, hired and repaired bicycles as well as the occasional automobile.
-Demand for motor cars in England in the immediate aftermath of the war was far greater than the supply and Hartnett increased the automotive side of his new venture by instructing his employees to make inquiries in nearby villages with a view to locating war widows who couldn’t drive but whose husbands prior to enlisting had left their cars up on blocks to await their owners’ return.
+Demand for motor cars in England in the immediate aftermath of the war was far greater than the supply and Hartnett increased the automotive side of his new venture by instructing his employees to make inquiries in nearby villages with a view to locating war widows who couldn't drive but whose husbands prior to enlisting had left their cars up on blocks to await their owners' return.
 He would offer to buy these vehicles, which often needed work done to make them roadworthy, with a view to repairing and reselling them at Wallington Motors.
 Initially, he was very successful.
 But then the bubble burst as the economy slowed and motor cars became harder to sell.
 Already in September 1920, the Wallington Motor Company was forced to take out a £200 bank loan to remain afloat.
 Three months later, a further £600 was borrowed.
 Even so, the venture was unable to meet its liabilities, closing its doors for the last time in December 1921.

 Undeterred, in the following year, Hartnett set up as an automobile engineer, renting part of a Wallington boot repair shop and dealing in bicycles, motor bikes and cars.
 But the economy had grown sluggish and when this, too, failed he turned to earning a precarious living as a freelance automotive consultant.
 He obtained commissions with firms such as the Nyasa Consolidated Company which wanted him to inspect vehicles it was considering buying for its commercial operations in central and east Africa.
 But the pickings were meager and time weighed on his hands.
 In 1923 he sold a patent for improving insulators on radio aerials to a ceramics firm.